 What are Annular Tears?

-To understand annular tears, it is important to understand the following:
+To understand annular tears, it’s important to understand the following:

 Problems Associated with Annular Tears